 Think Beyond Fruits and Vegetables

 Long after the growing season is finished, you can still find plenty of local foods to add to your restaurant menu.
-Poultry, beef, and pork are available year-round, as is honey and dairy products.
+Poultry, beef, and pork are available year-round, as are honey and dairy products.
 Even baked goods, like bread and desserts, can be showcased as local foods.

 Have a Flexible Menu

 The key to offering local foods is flexibility.
 You (or your chef) must be willing to change up the menu on a regular basis.
 You can do this easily by offering rotating local foods specials, to supplement your regular menu.

 The Farm to Table movement is really just bringing us back a hundred years before refrigerated railcars and interstates made transporting food long distances easy and efficient.
-Prior to WWII, most food didn’t travel more than 50 miles to get to urban markets, and people in rural areas grew much of their own.
-While society has changed, the need for healthy, sustainable food has not.
-Restaurants play an important role in shaping attitudes around food, both local and imported.
+Prior to WWII, most foods didn’t travel more than 50 miles to get to urban markets.
+People in rural areas grew much of their own food.